Fire & Water

 The topics in this section will help you get started working in Fire and Water.

 - Navigation will guide you through finding your way around the IDE.
 Fire and Water are designed around easy and seamless navigation, and understanding a few core concepts will get you productive in no time.

 - Code Editor introduces you to the most important part of the IDE, the place where you'll write code for your awesome apps.
 Fire and Water have an advanced code editor written from scratch specifically for Oxygene, C# and Swift, with many great features.

 - Debugging provides you with the first step for debugging your apps – be they iOS, Mac, Android or even .NET and Java apps.

 - Our Tutorials section will get you going with writing your first app, cross-platform development, and more.

 Prerequisites / Getting Set Up

-Discussing Fire and Reporting Feedback
+Discussing Fire and Water, and Reporting Feedback